Overview of oxygen delivery devices

 - FiO2: 0.21-0.6 (variable depending on patient’s minute ventilation)

-- Can be used in all ages, with appropriate size, though not optimal for smaller pediatrics, infant and neonates
+- Patient population: all ages, with appropriate size, though may be suboptimal for smaller pediatrics, infant and neonates

 The simple facemask is a commonly encountered oxygen delivery device, not to be confused with the facemask with reservoir (also know as a non-rebreather mask).
 There are multiple delivery devices that may seem to function similarly to a simple facemask, but have unique considerations e.g. an oxygen tent, head box, or shovel facemask for ‘blow-by’ oxygen(NOTE: Head boxes, facemasks, incubators and tents all require high oxygen flows to avoid carbon dioxide accumulation (rebreathing), and thus can have significant associated cost and be considered wasteful.
 Also, head boxes and facemasks interfere with feeding, especially for neonates, infants and pediatrics.
 In light of these limitations, these methods are not recommended especially in settings where oxygen supplies are limited..